Seagate/TCGstorageAPI/README.md

 ### sed_cli
 The sed_cli script (located in sed_cli/sed_cli.py) provides a python based, easy to use command line interface (CLI) for end users.
-It supports Enterprise SSC and Opalv2 SSC configurations; see see https://trustedcomputinggroup.org/
+It supports Enterprise SSC and Opalv2 SSC configurations; see https://trustedcomputinggroup.org/

 The CLI is fully functional, but it is not guaranteed to work in all cases.